5 Important Halloween Home Safety Tips

 When it comes to Halloween, some people can go all out with the decorations.
 This is great to see, but it’s always important when setting up any electric decorations outside to make sure that you are following the National Electrical Code when setting them up.

 A lot of older houses have electrical ground problems, and if you have an older home, this is something you want to check before setting up any of your holiday lights.
-If it’s been a while since you had an electrical inspection on your house, check the electrical ground wiring and follow these 11 tips for safe outdoor lighting.

 Conclusion